 It is epiphytic which means it uses trees as a foundation for growing but it is not a parasite.
 It neither feeds off the tree nor harms it.
 Epiphytes get moisture and nutrients from the air.

-Because it is not part of the Plant Kingdom, it might not be included in all plant field guides although it is common enough in the herb community that it is usually included under the general umbrella of an ‘herb’.
+Because it is not part of the Plant Kingdom, it might not be included in all plant field guides.
+It is common enough in the herb community that it is usually included under the general category of an ‘herb’.